spring-jdbc-crud/simplejdbcmapper/README.md

 ```
   // The paginated query.
 Note the PAGINATED SYNTAX is different for different databases.
 Use the one for your database.
-  // Since its a single entity use getSqlColumns() to get the sql columns
  String orderSql = """
 		SELECT %s
 		FROM orders